jazcap53/pn_excerpts_2018-Nov/README.md

 ### Pn_excerpts contains selected code from a project I did for an NYC startup.

 The solution, written from scratch, pulled data from a pair of web APIs and stored it in a PostgreSQL db, whose schema I designed and implemented.
-Emails could be sent via MailChimp to addresses culled from the db.
+Marketing emails could be sent via MailChimp to addresses culled from the db.

 The full project comprised 2000 lines of Python source, plus 1000 lines of docstrings and 100 comment